MaxAantjes/Exp-Analysis-Dropout-EDU-EC-COVID19/README.md

 ### Explorative Data Analysis

-Figure 1 demonstrates that the student teacher ratios steadily increased from 2010 to 2014 in public schools, after which they dropped again.
+Figure 1 graphs the median ST ratio of Ecuadorian schools for different types of education between 2009 and 2019.
+It demonstrates that the ST ratios increased steadily from 2010 to 2014 in public schools, after which they dropped again.
+Figure 2 and figure 3 summarise the total number of students and teachers for this period per education type.
-Figure 2 indicates that the increase in the ST ratio was paired with an increase in the number public students, as well as a small decrease in private school students.
-Figure 3 indicates that during this time, the number of public school teachers stagnated.
-In other words, teacher supply in the public school sector seems to be highly inelastic to an increase in the demand for teachers (a rise in the number of students).
+Figure 2 indicates that the ST ratio was paired with an increase in the number of public students, as well as a small decrease in private school students.
+Figure 3 demonstrates that during this time, the number of public school teachers stagnated.

-This suggests that a transition of students from private schools to public schools will cause a rise in the ST ratio in public schools unless the government intervenes more than it has done in prior years.
+This suggests that teacher supply in the public school sector is highly inelastic to an increase in the demand for teachers (a rise in the number of students).
+If this is true, then a transition of students from private schools to public schools will cause a rise in the ST ratio in public schools unless the government intervenes more than it has done in prior years.

 ![Figure 1](Figure_1.png)

 ![Figure 2 and 3](Figure_2_3.png)

-Figure 4 graphs the mean proportion of private education enrollment of cantons in 10 ordered deciles in 2009.
-It demonstrates that, with the 4 bottom deciles having no private schools at all, the bottom 6 deciles having less than 10% of students enrolled in education and the top decile having on average 28% of students enrolled in private education.
-This means that a transition from private to public education will impact some cantons more than others.
-This variance leads to two
+Figure 4 shows that the distribution of private institutions is highly unequal.
+It graphs the average proportion of private education enrolment at cantonal (parish) of 10 ordered deciles in 2009.
+The 4 bottom deciles of cantons had no private schools at all, the bottom 6 deciles had less than 10% of students enrolled in education and the top decile had on average 28% of students enrolled in private education.
+This means that a transition from private to public education will impact some cantons more than others:
-conclusions:

-1)  Regression analysis can be performed to test whether cantons with higher proportions of private education enrollment actually have higher ST ratios in public schools;
+1)  Regression analysis can be performed to test whether cantons with higher proportions of private education enrolment actually have higher ST ratios in public schools;
 2)  Government policy regarding the transition from private to public education should focus on particular areas.